-- Subp.
-2. Method of accounting.
-The following items are general accounting considerations: - A. Gross receipts must be determined using the cash basis method. - B. Allowable expenses must be determined using the cash basis method, except: - (1) Deals of pull-tabs, paddletickets, and tipboards must be determined on the accrual basis. - (2) The tax imposed by Minnesota Statutes, section 349.212, must be deducted on the accrual basis. - Subp.
+- (1) Deals of pull-tabs, paddletickets, and tipboards must be determined on the accrual basis. - (2) The tax imposed by Minnesota Statutes, section 349.212, must be deducted on the accrual basis. - Subp.
 3. Records and reports required.
-The following items apply to records and reports: - A. Each organization shall maintain complete, accurate, and legible general accounting records with detailed supporting subsidiary records sufficient to furnish information regarding all gambling transactions.
-All inventory records, including perpetual, physical, and site inventory records, and all prize accounting records must be recorded on forms prescribed by the board or in a format approved by the board.
-The monthly accounting records must be sufficient to adequately reflect gross receipts, prizes, net receipts, expenses, and all other accounting transactions. - B. A monthly report must be made to the members of the organization.
-The monthly report must contain the following information: - (1) the gross receipts from each form of lawful gambling conducted; - (2) the cost of all prizes paid out for each form of lawful gambling conducted; - (3) full details on all expenses related to each form of lawful gambling conducted; - (4) records that show in detail how the profit from gambling activity was expended for lawful purpose; - (5) detailed records of gambling equipment purchases, which include type, quantity, unit cost, and from whom purchased; - (6) a physical inventory, prepared according to item A, taken at the end of each month, which includes a list of all games, identified by manufacturer's identification number, part number, serial number, name of game, and cost for each game (any games in play are considered in inventory); and - (7) a bank reconciliation done each month, which lists outstanding checks and electronic transfers, deposits in transit, and beginning and ending bank balances for the month which correspond to the profit carryover. - C. The following information must be filed with the board monthly on forms prescribed by the board or quarterly in the case of a licensed organization that does not report more than \$1,000 in gross receipts from lawful gambling in any calendar quarter: - (1) a record of lawful purpose expenditures (schedule C); and - (2) a record of board-approved expenditures (schedule D).
+The following items apply to records and reports: - A. Each organization shall maintain complete, accurate, and legible general records with detailed documentation sufficient to support all gambling transactions.
+All inventory records, including perpetual, physical, site, and merchandise prize records, must be recorded on forms prescribed by the board or in a format approved by the board.
+All records must adequately reflect gross receipts, prizes, net receipts, expenses, and all other accounting transactions.
+All records and reports must be kept by the organization for 3-1/2 years, pursuant to Minnesota Statutes, section 349.19, subdivision 6 - B. A monthly report must be made by the gambling manager to the members of the organization and incorporated into the minutes of the meeting at which the report was provided.
+The monthly report must contain the following information: - (1) the gross receipts from each form of lawful gambling conducted; - (2) the dollar amount of all prizes paid out, and the total value of all merchandise prizes awarded, for each form of lawful gambling conducted; - (3) complete details on all allowable expenses related to each form of lawful gambling conducted; - (4) records that document in detail how the net receipts from gambling activity were expended for lawful purpose; - (5) detailed records of gambling equipment purchases, including: - (a) type of equipment; - (b) quantity of equipment purchased; - (c) unit cost of equipment; and - (d) the licensed distributor from whom the equipment was purchased: